the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/scouting/guide.md

 Sometimes a fleet will bounce, leaving a tagged site without a fleet in it.
 It is the scout's job to recognize the situation, and find out which site they bounced from.
 To tag a site that another fleet bounced from, use **B**, but leave the A tag to differentiate sites that we bounced from ourselves.

-The **C** tag is sometimes used to indicate a site is clear, but you can also use numeric tags to make it easier to refer to the actual sites without having to broadcast them.

-Put an X tag on the Kundalini Manifest, so FCs don't accidentally end the focus.
+Put a J tag on the Kundalini Manifest, so FCs don't accidentally end the focus.
 The same goes for other anomalies and sites that appear on the overview and aren't related to incursions.

 ### Most favorable site